 And if each of us individually takes a moment to see how very alike we are and how easily we can show empathy to our community at large because our stories are so very much the same, we will create a wave of civility that celebrates the humanity in us all.
 A wave that cannot be stopped by the few who simply don’t get it.
 If I could choose one good thing to happen because of the conversation that we have been having in the aftermath of my Biennial experience it would be this.

-Marra B. Gad is a film and television producer, and the author of The Color of Love: A Story of a Mixed-Race Jewish Girl.
+Marra B. Gad is a writer, producer, and public speaker based in Los Angeles.
+She is the award-winning author of The Color of Love: A Story of a Mixed-Race Jewish Girl.